We know that new plate material is being formed

 and maybe, in a few hundred million years,

-Please log in so we can we can save your progress and see when you successfully complete Alison’s free Dynamic Earth: Understanding Plate Tectonics online course
+Please log in so we can save your progress and see when you successfully complete Alison’s free Dynamic Earth: Understanding Plate Tectonics online course

 We will send your password reset instructions to your associated address.
 Please enter your current email.